Valentin-dot-com/Valentin-dot-com/README.md

 # 👋Hello!
 I’m @Valentin-dot-com
 - 🌱 I’m currently learning Front End Development at Medieinstitutet, in Sweden
-- 👀 I’m interested in tech, games and a few sports!
+- 👀 I’m interested in tech, games, arts and a few sports!
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Valentin.bjorkli@outlook.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 Valentin-dot-com/Valentin-dot-com is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.